neil-hickey/docs-tap/namespace-provisioner/customize-installation.hbs.md

    **<a id= 'con-override-cpu'></a>Override default CPU and memory limits for controller pods**

-  Use the `controller_resources` section in Namespace Provisioner configuration in TAP values to configure Namespace Provisioner Compute Resources controllers.
+  Use the `controller_resources` section in Namespace Provisioner configuration in `tap-values.yaml` to configure Namespace Provisioner Compute Resources controllers.

   Set `controller_resources.resources.limits.cpu` and `controller_resources.resources.limits.memory` to configure the maximum CPU and memory available for the controller.

   Similarly, set `controller_resources.resources.requests.cpu` and `controller_resources.resources.requests.memory` to configure the minimum CPU capacity and memory available for the controller.

-   Sample TAP values configuration:
+   Sample `tap-values.yaml` configuration:

   ```yaml
   namespace_provisioner: